Companion website for

 His textbook International Radio Journalism, History, Theory and Practice (Routledge 1997) has influenced the recognition and archiving of LBC and IRN programming by Bournemouth University.
 Radio Drama Theory and Practice (Routledge 1999) has been a best selling book on audio drama theory and practice and is catalogued in more than 600 libraries throughout the world.
 Comparative Media Law & Ethics (2009) is having a major impact in the theoretical framework for teaching the subject in universities and outlines restorative justice solutions for criminal and civil wrongs in journalism and media publication.
 He is completing the writing of the academic texts The Sound Handbook and Writing Audio Drama (Routledge 2010) which respectively discuss theory and practice in sound production techniques across multimedia as well as advancing ideas and concepts for writing sound narrative and drama in media applications.
 He was a significant contributor through the writing of eleven articles on BBC Radio history to the Chicago Museum of Communications Encyclopedia of Radio Project.

-The unique aspect of Alexander Wilson’s story is that his writing career was developed in his intelligence cover identity and it can be argued that his positive depiction of the global power and prowess of British Secret Service operations was an intelligence operation in itself.
+The unique aspect of Alexander Wilson’s story is that his writing career was developed against the backdrop of a life of fabrication and multiple identities.
+It can be argued that his positive depiction of the global power and prowess of British Secret Service operations had a propagandist impact.

 Wilson pioneered a positive representation of women intelligence officers and agents in novels such as Microbes of Power (1937) and Wallace Intervenes (1939) He introduced innovative themes in spy fiction including the deployment of the male honey trap, ghost intelligence networks, and eavesdropping technology.

 The Secret Lives of A Secret Agent unfolds the odyssey of his son, the actor and poet Mike Shannon who with his son Richard asked Tim in 2005 to help unravel the mysteries of his father’s life.
-In the process Tim Crook discovered that Alexander Wilson was the author of 21 published novels, 3 academic books and 4 unpublished manuscripts.
-He had an extraordinary biographical back-story of adventure, tragedy and a longstanding career in the secret world of the Great Game in North West India, 1930s Europe and war-time London.
-The project also helped Mike discover four living half brothers and a half sister he was unaware of, and brought together several generations of a large extended family who are related to one of the most remarkable secret agents and spy fiction writers of the twentieth century.
+In the process Tim Crook discovered that Alexander Wilson was the author of 24 published novels, 3 academic books and 4 unpublished manuscripts.
+He had an extraordinary biographical back-story of adventure, tragedy and a career in the secret world that might have spanned the Great Game in North West India, 1930s Europe and war-time London.
+The project also helped Mike discover four living half brothers and a half sister he was unaware of, and brought together several generations of a large extended family who are related to one of the most remarkable spy fiction writers of the twentieth century.
 The professional drama background of Mike, his children Richard and Kate chimed with the discovery that the youngest child of one of his half brothers is the actor and film producer Ruth Wilson.
+Mike Shannon died in December 2010, a few weeks after the publication of the biography.
+New revelations about his father's life in India and service with MI6 between 1939 and 1942 will be included in the book's second edition.

 MA Radio Goldsmiths profile.